Coming to the Netherlands: A Financial Checklist

 A native Dutchman, Serge and two of his colleagues quit their stable jobs at ABN Amro International clients to set up Independent Expat Finance earlier this year.
 Their company offers financial services and impartial advice in English, providing expats with a one-stop-shop for all their consumer lending, mortgage, insurance and payment package needs.

-“Expats have a lot of questions when they get here – how do I get health insurance?
+“Expats have a lot of questions when they get here – how do I get health insurance in the Netherlands?
 How do I open a bank account?
 How do I get a mortgage set up?” he told us.
 “We can help them with all of these.
 We know how it works and we can give this advice in English.”

 1: Health Insurance